opencore-x/opensociety/README.md

-### mysociety
+### gatedsociety

-mysociety is an open-source resident centric society management alternative to paid services like nobrokerhood.com and mygate.com
+gatedsociety is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com

 Backend is powered by Node: